web-widget/web-widget/README.md

 - ✅ **Reduced Risk**: Incremental changes instead of big-bang migrations
 - ✅ **Developer Choice**: Use the best tool for each component, not one-size-fits-all
 - ✅ **Future-Ready**: Built on standards that will outlast individual frameworks

-> _"The best technology enables choice rather than constraining it."_

 **Ready to explore framework freedom?**